highnet/Tiny-React-MD3/Tiny-React-MD3/src/readme.md

     Dividers have an inset prop that determines how much space is left on the left and right sides of the divider.
 The inset prop can be either
     “none”, “right”, “left”, or “center”.
 The dividers also have a showInsets prop that controls whether or not to show the inset spaces with a different color.
-The code demonstrates how to use the HorizontalDivider component with different props and styles.

 Place a default horizontal divider like this: